Bryt12/Pop-music-predictor/README.md

 ## Execution instructions
 Open `index.html` with your favorite web browser.
 Follow the instructions to get your OAuth token.
-Make sure you check `user-read-currently-playing` when generating the token.
+Make sure you check `user-read-currently-playing` and `user-read-playback-state` when generating the token.
 Plug that in, and when you are listening to music, just press find!